-- It is difficult to predict future operating results. - We have a history of cumulative losses, and we cannot assure you that we will achieve and sustain profitability in the future. - If we are unable to attract new customers and maintain and expand sales to existing customers, our growth could be slower than we expect and our business may be harmed. - We derive substantially all of our revenue from a single offering.
+- It is difficult to predict future operating results. - We have a history of cumulative losses, and may incur losses in the future. - If we are unable to attract new customers and maintain and expand sales to existing customers, our growth could be slower than we expect and our business may be harmed. - We derive substantially all of our revenue from a single offering.